Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ## Factory Reset

 The board will do a factory reset if you power it up with a 2.0mm jumper fitted to the CAN reset jumper pins.
 The CAN address will be reset to the default (121), the CAN bus timing will also be reset to default (1Mbps), and the bootloader will request a firmware update.

-## Startup Time

-It is recommended to add the following to config.g, before any commands that reference any CAN bus connected expansion boards

-`G4 S2 ; wait for expansion boards to start`

-## Testing communication

-Check that you can communicate with the Toolboard, by sending

-`M115 B121`

 ## Update the bootloader